lsst/lsst_build/README.md

 ------------------

-`lsst-build prepare` clones the given top level product(s) into `<builddir>`, discovers its depenencies by reading its `ups/$PRODUCT.table` file, and recursively clones them until all dependencies are exhausted.
+`lsst-build prepare` clones the given top level product(s) into `<builddir>`, discovers its dependencies by reading its `ups/$PRODUCT.table` file, and recursively clones them until all dependencies are exhausted.
 Following the clone, it writes out `<builddir>/manifest.txt` file, which lists all cloned products, their versions and dependency relationships.